 - 7. Netiquette: Because this is an online classroom, interactions are in written form.
 The ability to write is necessary, but you also need to understand what is considered appropriate when communicating online.
 The word "netiquette" is short for "Internet etiquette."
-Rules of netiquette have grown with the growth of the Internet to help users act responsibly when they access or transmit information online.
-As an SHSU student, you should be aware of the common rules of netiquette for Blackboard and employ a communication style that follows these guidelines. - 1.
+As an SHSU student, you should be aware of the common rules of netiquette for Blackboard and employ a communication style that follows these guidelines. - a.
 Be considerate.
-Rude or threatening language, inflammatory assertions (often referred to as "flaming"), personal attacks, and other inappropriate communication will not be tolerated. - 2.
+Rude or threatening language, inflammatory assertions (often referred to as "flaming"), personal attacks, and other inappropriate communication will not be tolerated. - b.
 Never post a message that is in all capital letters -- it comes across to the reader as SHOUTING!
-Use boldface and italics sparingly, as they can denote sarcasm. - 3.
+Use boldface and italics sparingly, as they can denote sarcasm. - c.
 Always practice good grammar, punctuation and composition.
 This shows that you've taken the time to write your response. - 8.
 MasteringNutrition Assignments: Access through MasteringNutrition Assignments.
-Assignments are graded automatically in MasteringNutrition.
 The grading policy is posted in MasteringNutrition and Blackboard.
-After the due date, the instructor will post the grade in Blackboard.
+The instructor will grade any sections that need grading and post the grade in Blackboard no later than two weeks after the due date.
 Assignments are due by the end of the day (11:59 pm CST) on the assigned due date unless otherwise specified.
-Late assignments will not be accepted.
-The lowest assignment grade will be dropped (not counted in final grade points). - 9.
-Discussion Boards: Students will be randomly assigned to 1 of 4 discussion board groups.
-Students will interact with classmates by posting in the discussion board in response to a given topic.
+Late assignments will not be accepted. - 9.
+Discussion Boards: Students will interact with classmates by posting in the discussion board in response to a given topic.
 Detailed instructions are provided in Blackboard.
 To receive full credit, posts must be substantial, insightful, and display professional writing ability.
-Late submissions receive no credit. - 10.MyDietAnalysis Project: Students are expected to record their food intake for three days, complete the required analysis, and answer additional questions pertaining to the project by the assigned due date.
+Late submissions receive no credit. - 10.
+MyDietAnalysis Project: Students are expected to record their food intake for three days, complete the required analysis, and answer additional questions pertaining to the project by the assigned due date.
 The Diet Analysis Project assignment must be submitted in the .docx or .pdf format.
 Detailed instructions can be found in Blackboard.
-The project must be submitted within Blackboard, and must conform to the following guidelines: - 1.
-The project is due at 11:59 pm Central Standard Time (CST) unless otherwise stated. - 2.
+The project must be submitted within Blackboard, and must conform to the following guidelines: - a.
+The project is due at 11:59 pm Central Standard Time (CST) unless otherwise stated. - b.
 It is advantageous to submit the project a day early if possible as unforeseen technical difficulties do occur (computer crashes, Blackboard issues, electrical outage, etc.).
-If you miss the deadline for any reason, it will be considered late. - 3.
+If you miss the deadline for any reason, it will be considered late. - c.
 Please be aware that occasionally it might take a long time to upload some files due to the size of the file or your upload speed.
-So if you wait until the very last minute and try to submit at 11:58 pm, your submission might not go through until 12:00 am or later, making your assignment late. - 4.
-Any assignment e-mailed to the professor will not be graded. - 5.
+So if you wait until the very last minute and try to submit at 11:58 pm, your submission might not go through until 12:00 am or later, making your assignment late. - d.
+Any assignment e-mailed to the professor will not be graded. - e.
 Late projects will receive partial credit (50% of original grade) and will be accepted until one week past the due date.

-10. Examinations
+11. Examinations: